Manomaysubban-Narasimha/cs158a/a2/README.md

 ## Execution Example

-Here is an example of the output from the server and three clients, similar to the one in the assignment description.
+Here is an example of the output from the server and three clients.

-**(This is a text-based representation.
-You should replace this with a screenshot or a copy-paste of your actual terminal output as required by the assignment instructions.)**

 ---